WVURAIL/dspira/labs/02/README.md

 f(t) = A \sin(\omega t + \phi).
 $$

 This sinusoid has 3 variables that can be altered ti change the function f(t).
 The first term, A, is called the magnitude, or amplitude of the sinusoid.
-The next term, <$$\omega$$ is known as the frequency, and the last term, $$\phi$$ is known as the phase angle.
-All 3 parameters can be altered to transmit data.
+The next term, $$\omega$$ is known as the frequency, and the last term, $$\phi$$ is known as the phase angle.
+We can encode our message in either of these three parameters.

 The sinusoidal signal that is used in the modulation is known as the carrier signal, or simply "the carrier".
 The signal that is used in modulating the carrier signal (or sinusoidal signal) is known as the "data signal" or the "message signal".
-It is important to notice that a simple sinusoidal carrier contains no information of its own.

 In other words we can say that modulation is used because some data signals are not always suitable for direct transmission, but the modulated signal may be more suitable.